 - All applicants must have grade C passes in GCSE English Language, Maths and a Science (or equivalent) before making their application.

 - We usually require evidence of experience working with children of different ages within the 3-7 age-range.
 Preferably this would be across EYFS and KS1 in a UK primary school/setting and would equate to about 10-15 days in total.

 Months of entry

-Our aim is to develop teachers with a specialist understanding of how children aged between three and seven learn.
 You will develop children's abilities through playful learning and creative teaching, and you will reflect on how your teaching methods and the opportunities and environments you create can influence outcomes.
-Your training will involve a particular focus on outdoor play and learning.
+Your training will include a focus on outdoor play and learning.
 You will have the opportunity to attend a forest school workshop using our outdoor classroom, where you will learn different techniques to bring learning to life and spark your pupils' imaginations.